iiisthu/OS2021_Fall/Thread-1/README.md

 **ToDo:**

 In this task, your job is to process an `Instruction` set of "init" and "update".
 You can start with your codes in Task-1.
-Try to conduct multiple `cold_start`  parallelly and update the newly initialized embedding collectively without violating **thread-safety**.
-Output your final `EmbeddingHolder` of users using the provided `EmbeddingHolder::write_to_stdout()` funciton.
+Try to conduct multiple `cold_start`  in parallel and update the newly initialized embedding collectively without violating **thread-safety**.
+Output your final `EmbeddingHolder` of **1) users and 2) items** using the provided `EmbeddingHolder::write_to_stdout()` function.
 Note that you still need to support multiple concurrent users.

 **Grading:**